ostracod/tractor-old/README.md

 * `newPtr(<value>)` returns a native pointer to value `<value>`.
 The argument value must conform to `locT`.
 * `derefPtr(<pointer>)` returns the value referenced by native pointer `<pointer>`.

+## Variables

+Every variable has the following attributes:

+* Name
+* Storage class
+* Constraint type
+* Resolved type
+* Initialization item (optional)

+Variable storage class may be one of the following:

+* `VAR` variables are stored in a global or local frame during runtime.
+* `COMP` variables are stored during compile time, and occupy no space during runtime.
+* `FIXED` variables are stored in the fixed data region.
+This region lies outside all frames, and may be non-volatile depending on the target platform.
+* `AUTO` variables may be stored in one of several places.
+The storage behavior depends on the variable's initialization item.

+Each storage class is associated with a type:

+* `VAR` variables conform to `frameT`
+* `COMP` variables conform to `compT`
+* `FIXED` variables conform to `fixedT`
+* `AUTO` variables may conform to `frameT`, `compT`, or `fixedT`

+Variable initialization determines the first item which a variable will contain.
+A variable may not be initialized more than once.
+If a variable is not initialized, the variable will contain an undefined item.

+A variable's resolved type determines the type of item which the variable may store.
+The resolved type is an intersection of the following types:

+* The constraint type, which is provided by the variable declaration
+* The type of the initialization item (if provided)
+* The type of the storage class

 ## Statements

 Every comment begins with a number sign.
 A comment may be placed after any statement: